You can also install plain osquery on your hosts and connect to Fleet using osquery's

 |--help, -h||show help (default:

-You can find various ways to install osquery on a variety of platforms at https://osquery.io/downloads.
-Once you have installed osquery, you need to do two things:
+You can find various ways to install osquery on your hosts at https://osquery.io/downloads.
+Once you have installed osquery, you need to do three things on your hosts:

 The value of the environment variable or content of the file should be a secret shared between the osqueryd client and the Fleet server.
 This is osqueryd's passphrase which it uses to authenticate with Fleet, convincing Fleet that it is actually one of your hosts.
 The passphrase could be whatever you'd like, but it would be prudent to have the passphrase long, complex, mixed-case, etc. When you launch the Fleet server, you should specify this same value.

 If you use an environment variable for this, you can specify it with the

 --enroll_secret_env flag when you launch osqueryd.
 If you use a local file for this, you can specify its path with the